fuelen/ecto_dev_logger/README.md

 ### Running tests

-You need to run a local postgres server for the tests to interact with.
+You need to run a local PostgreSQL server for the tests to interact with.
 This is one way to do it:

 ```console
 $ docker run -p5432:5432 --rm --name ecto_dev_logger_postgres -e POSTGRES_PASSWORD=postgres -d postgres